sheet848/DSA-JS/Greedy-Algorithm/Easy/03_Find minimum number of coins.md

 - Use one coin of `10`.
 - Use one coin of `10`.
 - Use one coin of `5`.
-- Use two coins of `1`.
+- Use one coins of `2`.

-Total: 5 coins.
+Total: 4 coins.

 ---